nicoladimitri/grant-program/applications/research_TEMPLATE_Dimitri_VeChain.md

 ## Summary

 The project will consist of one paper where I aim to explore in details the economic implications of the two (currencies) tokens, VET and VTHO, in the Proof-of-Authority (PoA) based VeChain platform.
 From an economic perspective I find the VeChain monetary system particularly interesting since it exhibits some similarity, for example, to economic systems with one legal currency circulating together with another, non-legal, currency which is adopted by the population for price stability reasons.
 In particular, in the project I would set up an economic model where the preferences of a representative agent for holding the two currencies, and obtaining rewards, are considered.
-The analysis would provide insights for understanding the dynamics of the main variables of double currency system.       $3x+4$
+The analysis should provide insights for a better understanding of the main variables' dynamics in the double token VeChain platform.

 ### Main field of research

-Select the research field out of the 9 fields listed below or state &quot;others&quot;.

-1. Blockchain consensus mechanisms
-2. Cryptography
-3. Economical models / Incentive mechanisms / Governance
+Economical models / Incentive mechanisms / Governance
-4. Blockchain security / privacy
-5. Empirical studies / real-world measurements / performance analysis &amp; comparison
-6. DeFi
-7. Smart contracts
-8. Blockchain interoperability / Oracle
-9. Blockchain applications

 ### Keywords